bbros-dev/goose/book/src/logging-load-test-requests.md

 {"coordinated_omission_elapsed":0,"elapsed":23181,"error":"","final_url":"http://apache/misc/jquery-extend-3.4.0.js?v=1.4.4","method":"Get","name":"static asset","redirected":false,"response_time":16,"status_code":200,"success":true,"update":false,"url":"http://apache/misc/jquery-extend-3.4.0.js?v=1.4.4","user":1,"user_cadence":0}
 ```

-Logs include the entire [`GooseRequestMetric`] object as defined in `src/goose.rs`, which are created on all requests.
+Logs include the entire [`SwanlingRequestMetric`] object as defined in `src/swanling.rs`, which are created on all requests.

-In the first line of the above example, `GooseUser` thread 7 made a successful `GET` request for `/misc/feed.png`, which takes 4 milliseconds.
-The second line is `GooseUser` thread 2 making a successful `GET` request for `/user/4816`, which takes 28 milliseconds.
+In the first line of the above example, `SwanlingUser` thread 7 made a successful `GET` request for `/misc/feed.png`, which takes 4 milliseconds.
+The second line is `SwanlingUser` thread 2 making a successful `GET` request for `/user/4816`, which takes 28 milliseconds.

-By default Goose logs requests in JSON Lines format.
+By default Swanling logs requests in JSON Lines format.
 The `--request-format` option can be used to log in `csv`, `json` or `raw` format.
-The `raw` format is Rust's debug output of the entire [`GooseRequestMetric`] object.
+The `raw` format is Rust's debug output of the entire [`SwanlingRequestMetric`] object.

 For example, `csv` output of similar requests as those logged above would like like:
 ```csv